ICE raids 7-Eleven stores nationwide in crackdown officials call 'a harbinger of what’s to come'

 “Businesses that hire illegal workers are a pull factor for illegal immigration, and we are working hard to remove this magnet,” Homan said.
 “ICE will continue its efforts to protect jobs for American workers by eliminating unfair competitive advantages for companies that exploit illegal immigration.”

-Derek N. Benner, another top ICE official, warned that Wednesdays's raids were “a harbinger of what’s to come.”
+Derek N. Benner, another top ICE official, warned that Wednesday's raids were “a harbinger of what’s to come.”

 “This is what we’re gearing up for this year and what you’re going to see more and more of is these large-scale compliance inspections, just for starters,” Benner, acting head of ICE’s Homeland Security Investigations, told The Associated Press.
 “From there, we will look at whether these cases warrant an administrative posture or criminal investigation.”